agda/agda/doc/user-manual/tools/generating-latex.rst

   :ref:`quickLaTeX`.

 ``--count-clusters``
   Count extended grapheme clusters when generating LaTeX code.
+This option can be given in ``OPTIONS`` pragmas.
   See :ref:`grapheme-clusters`.